GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/customauthn.md

 Further logs to debug and monitor the sequence can be done using `oxauth_script.log` and `oxauth.log` under `/opt/gluu/jetty/identity/logs/` which is within the chroot.

+You can also use a remote debugger with Eclipse.
+See [this guide](../developer-guide/script-debugging.md) to learn how.

 ## Reverting Authentication Method

 It is not uncommon to get locked out of the Gluu Server while testing the authentication script.